 Graeme graduated from the Mackintosh School in Glasgow in 1990, followed by a period of working for Anthony Richardson & Partners in London and Crallan & Winstanley in Galloway, principally on housing and community projects, before establishing Adams & Sutherland.

-He has taught in schools of architecture since 1990, and was part of senior faculty at the Bartlett until 2006.
+He has taught in schools of architecture since 1990 and was part of the senior faculty at the Bartlett until 2006.
 He is an External Examiner, most recently at Cambridge University and currently at the Mackintosh School in Glasgow.

 He was active in community politics in Hackney at the start of his career and has been a GlassHouse Enabler (2006-2010), a role that included co-leading the innovative Buildings by Design course.
 The opportunity to create projects of genuine social relevance and wide reach continues to underpin his motivation.